tc39/proposal-record-tuple/README.md

 ## Prior work on immutable data structures in JavaScript

-Today, a few libraries implement similar concepts such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
+Today, userland libraries implement similar concepts, such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
 Also [a previous proposal attempt](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been done previously but abandoned because of the complexity of the proposal and lack of sufficient use cases.

 This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable which can lead to simplifications across the board in the implementation, additionally we're trying to make sure existing mechanisms in the engines could support this feature with minimal work.